shadowshard4080/install-arch/Main-Arch-Linux-install-Guide.md

 sudo pacman -S nvidia nvidia-dkms nvidia-settings nvidia-utils
 ```

-now on boot you should see a login screen, just log in with the user account you made earlier.
+Now, on boot you should see a login screen, just log in with the user account you made earlier.

 ### Use the AUR